Flexible, automated diagnostic solutions to help people solve circuit card problems.

 Q: Can I use CAD information to generate a Huntron test?

 A: Yes.
-Router Solutions CAMCAD application offers the possibility to output a Huntron specific ASCII file (.haf) that can be imported into the
+Huntron uses third party software that offers the possibility to output a Huntron specific file that can be imported into the Workstation software to create a complete robotic prober test (sans signatures of course).
+This software is optional to Huntron Workstation.

-CAD data can be found in the Huntron Workstation Help or view the CAD Import tutorial on the Huntron Workstation Support page.
+More information on importing CAD data can be found in the Huntron Workstation Help or view the CAD Import tutorial on the Huntron Workstation Support page.

 Back to Top